Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 >
 {style="tip"}

-#### Direct configuration in multi-project builds requiring convention plugins
+#### Shared configuration via a convention plugin

-If your project doesn't use convention plugins, you can share Dokka configurations by directly configuring each subproject.
-This involves manually setting up the shared configuration in each subproject's `build.gradle.kts` file.
-While this approach is less centralized, it avoids the need for additional setups like convention plugins.

-Follow the next steps to configure your multi-project builds without convention plugins.
+Follow the next steps to set up a convention plugin and apply it to your subprojects.

 ##### Set up the buildSrc directory